GitGrit/master-git-tools/docs/command-line/cmder.md

 However, the Windows command prompt does not offer much flexibility and functionality, so we will use Cmder.

 Cmder wraps different shells (command line interfaces) that makes it versatile.
 It also includes Git, all packaged together.
+Be sure to follow all of the instructions below; There are specific nuances that, if not handled during installation, will cause Cmder to not start correctly.